bootstrapdisruptive/S3TemplateEngine/README.md

    * Download the file ( __Hint: this file is refered as "*S3TemaplateEngine.json*" later on__ )

    * Click on "S3"
-   * Right Click on the file inside and choose "save link as"
+   * Right Click on the files inside and choose "save link as"
    * Download the file ( __Hint: this file is refered as "* files inside the s3 folder*" later on__ )

 </details>